Ask the Doctor: Lyme Disease

 Gus Manocchia, M.D., BCBSRI Clinical Consultant

-Q. I’m concerned about ticks, especially with my two children playing outside so much in the summer.
+Q. I’m concerned about ticks, especially with my two children playing outside so much in the summer and fall.
 What are the best ways to protect my family from Lyme Disease?

-A. Lyme disease affects around 300,000 Americans each year, according to the U.S. Centers for Disease Control and Prevention—that's 10 times more people than previously thought.
-In Rhode Island, we have one of the highest rates of Lyme disease in the United States.
+A. In Rhode Island, we have one of the highest rates of Lyme disease in the United States.
 However, there’s plenty you and your family can do to stay safe.

 - Know where to expect ticks.